SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Armor</b></summary>
-Each worn piece of armor reduces damage by 1.
-Shields are pieces of armor.<br> You can't swim, sneak or jump while wearing 3 or more pieces of armor.
+Each Armor Point reduces damage by 1.
+Chest protection gives you 1 point.
+Chest and head protection give you 2 points.
+Full protection gives you 3 points.
+A shield gives you 1 extra point.
+You can’t swim, sneak or jump if you are fully protected.
 </details>

 ---